awa03/Computer-Science-Notes/Fall2024/AI/Book/Ch3.md

 **F** is a state transition function for any $i$. $I$, describes its effect on the states $S$ of the machine, thus ? i ?
 I, Fi (S ?
 S).
 If the machine is in state sj and the input i occurs, the next state of the machine will be Fi (sj).

 ### State Space Representation of Problems
+In a **state space representation** of a problem, the nodes in a problem correspond to partial problem solution states.
+The graph will describe goal conditions, and **state space search** describes problem solving as finding a path from the start position to the goal.